MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/New-MgBetaUserInformationProtectionThreatAssessmentRequest.md

 Create a new threat assessment request.
 A threat assessment request can be one of the following types:

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgUserInformationProtectionThreatAssessmentRequest](/powershell/module/Microsoft.Graph.Identity.SignIns/New-MgUserInformationProtectionThreatAssessmentRequest?view=graph-powershell-v1.0)

 ## SYNTAX

 ### CreateExpanded (Default)